A Queen Size Celebration

 The costumes add a palatable sense of pageantry.
 Cheryl Fowler, an award-winning designer with a degree in clothing construction, oversees the army of volunteers that spend many hours building the elaborately detailed costumes by historical design.
 Women’s hips and rear ends are padded.
 Men show off their legs while the women do not.
 Fashionable men who lack their own beer belly are padded just as they were in Elizabethan times to give the impression of wealth.

 Queen Elizabeth loved every kind of music: formal court music, Church music, country song and dance tunes.
 She had her own orchestra.
 The Arts flourished through her support.
-This year’s production will have a lot of beautiful music selected by Angleton High School Choir Director, Tony Stewart, along with Mary Kay Bueller, who are also the music directors for our production.
+This year’s production will have a lot of beautiful music selected by Angleton High School Choir Director, Tony Stewart, the music director for our production.

 Come to this elegant, riotous, time travel experience with dinner.
 It is a night fit for a queen, it is an experience not to be missed.